 In Virginia, the process of trauma designation is entirely voluntary.
 It is meant to identify those hospitals that make a commitment to providing a higher level of care for injured patients and who welcome public acknowledgment of that capability.
-The Virginia standards are reviewed and updated based on changes in the national standards, as well as the evolving needs of the Trauma System in Virginia.
+The Virginia standards are reviewed and updated based on changes in the national standards, as well as the evolving needs of the Virginia Trauma System.

 No one can predict when an accident may happen.
-Similarly orthopedic trauma surgeons (traumatologists) cannot predict the types of injuries their patients may have sustained in an accident or the types of care that will be needed.
+Similarly, orthopedic trauma surgeons (traumatologists) cannot predict the types of injuries their patients may have sustained in an accident or the types of care that will be needed.
 Orthopedic traumatology is much more than just surgical intervention.
-While the initial main focus is on fracture care, it extends to soft tissue infections, ruptured tendons, and multiple system involvement.
-Each trauma patient has a unique plan of treatment, starting with the most urgent issues and continuing a more long term relationship with their orthopedic traumatologist with follow up care sometimes lasting 12-18 months after the initial trauma intervention.
+While the initial focus is on fracture care, it extends to soft tissue infections, ruptured tendons, and multiple system involvement.
+Each trauma patient has a unique plan of treatment, starting with the most urgent issues and continuing as a more long-term relationship with their orthopedic traumatologist.
+Follow-up care sometimes lasting 12 to 18 months after the initial trauma intervention.

 Sentara Norfolk General Hospital is designated a Level I Trauma Center, the highest level of trauma care.